kashkan10/kashkan10.github.io/index.md

 # Artyom Kashkan
+_Don't like to talk about myself.
 I want to become a professional.
-My main hobby of all of my life is a football.
+My main hobby is a football. _
 ## Skills
 - Fundamentals of client-server architecture
 - Knowledge of methodologies of software development